 John Watson is the Executive Director for the Comox Valley Economic Development Society (CVEDS).
 CVEDS is the regional provider of economic development services for the CV Regional District which includes the City of Courtenay, Town of Comox, and Comox Valley Regional District Areas A, B, and C.

-Don McRae is a Member of the Legislative Assembly of British Columbia, Canada, and a member of the BC Liberal Party.
-He was elected to the Legislative Assembly from the riding of Comox Valley in the 2009 provincial election.
-After serving nearly 2 years on the backbenches he was appointed Minister of Agriculture on March 14, 2011, in Premier Christy Clark’s first cabinet.
+Don McRae is a former Member of the Legislative Assembly of British Columbia.
+He was first elected to the Legislative Assembly for the riding of the Comox Valley in the 2009 provincial election.
+After serving nearly 2 years as a private member, he was appointed Minister of Agriculture on March 14, 2011, in Premier Christy Clark’s first cabinet.
 On September 5, 2012, he was appointed as the Minister of Education.
-In addition to his ministerial roles, he has a seat on the Environment and Land Use Committee and the Cabinet Committee on Open Government and Engagement.
-He has introduced one piece of legislation, the Prevention of Cruelty to Animals Amendment Act, 2011.
+From May 2013 to January 2014, Don served as Minister of Social Development and Social Development before stepping down to spend more time with his family.
+In addition to his ministerial roles, he was a member of the Environment and Land Use Committee and the Cabinet Committee on Open Government and Engagement.

-Prior to working in the provincial government, McRae worked as a secondary school teacher at Georges P. Vanier Secondary School.
+Prior to serving in the provincial government, McRae worked as a secondary school teacher at Georges P. Vanier Secondary School.
 He spent seven years on Courtenay’s city council, having successfully run in the 2002, 2005, and 2008 municipal elections.
-He was appointed as a director to the Comox-Strathcona Regional District and later the Comox Valley Regional District
+He was appointed as a director of the Comox-Strathcona Regional District and later the Comox Valley Regional District.